On view March-May 30, 2019.

 Location: Camilla Blackman Hall at Indian Hill Music

 General Exhibit Hours: M-F 9am-8pm; Sat.
 8am-4pm*

 *PLEASE NOTE: Contact Indian Hill before planning your visit as there could be an event in our gallery space: 978.486.9524 (press 0).
-The works are available for purchase; inquire at Indian Hill Music or contact the artist.

 Non-Discrimination Policy: Indian Hill Music does not discriminate on the basis of race, color, religion, gender, sexual orientation, national origin, citizenship, ancestry, age, mental or physical disability, veteran status, or any other category protected under applicable law in its admissions, education programs, activities, or employment policies.